 I believe it can be different.

-I believe any mom can master her digital camera and confidently capture beautiful memories.
+I believe you can master your digital camera and confidently capture beautiful memories.

 - picking up your camera and knowing exactly how to dial in your settings